solo-io/wasm/spec/README.md

 ### Format:

-The WASM OCI Image Spec consists of two layers bundled together:
+The WASM OCI Artifact Spec consists of two layers bundled together:
 - A layer specifying configuration for the target runtime
 - A layer containing the compiled WASM module itself